 Marianela D’Aprile, DSA NPC and Chicago DSA

-Miguel Duarte, Co-Chair, East Bay DSA Racial Solidarity Committee
+Miguel Duarte, co-chair, East Bay DSA Racial Solidarity Committee

-Paul Prescod, Democratic Socialist Labor Commission SC
+Paul Prescod, Democratic Socialist Labor Commission Steering Committee

 Reuben Wilson, Philadelphia DSA